 Helen E. Tuttle defends clients in employment and business disputes, fostering expeditious, cost-effective and business-focused outcomes.
 She acts as a trusted advisor to her clients, offering a hands-on, responsive approach to complex matters in financial services, retail, automotive and other industries.
 An experienced trial lawyer, Helen is prepared to handle cases through verdict and represents clients in state and federal courts, arbitrations and before agencies including the EEOC and the OFCCP.

-In 2011, the New Jersey Supreme Court appointed Helen to the District X Ethics Committee to investigate ethics complaints against attorneys.
-She has served as Vice-Chair (2013-2015) and Chair (2015-2017) of the committee for the 2015–2017 term.
-Helen also serves on the firm's Women's Leadership Committee and Client Services Committee and is hiring partner for the Florham Park office.
-She previously served as Co-Chair of the firm’s Diversity Committee.
+In 2011, the New Jersey Supreme Court appointed Helen to the District XA Ethics Committee to investigate ethics complaints against attorneys.
+She has served as Vice-Chair (2013-2015) and Chair (2015-2017) of the committee.
+Helen also serves on the firm's Women's Leadership Committee and previously served as Co-Chair of the firm’s Diversity Committee.

 Helen focuses on management-side labor and employment issues for a broad range of clients, from nonprofit organizations to Fortune 500 companies.

 - Counsels clients through a variety of employment issues such as obligations under federal and state laws, disciplinary actions, terminations, reorganizations and reductions in workforce, due diligence, workplace safety, restrictive covenants.